 You have the information.
 Now, get the platform.
 Join thousands of successful traders who use Volity for its powerful tools, fast execution, and dedicated support.

-Create Your Account in Under 3 MinutesCurrent Central Bank Rates: Mid-May 2026 Benchmarks
+Create Your Account in Under 3 MinutesCurrent Central Bank Policy Rates

 Central bank policy rates determine the primary direction of overnight credits and debits across all major currency pairs.
-The Federal Reserve maintains rates between 3.50% and 3.75%, slightly higher than the 3.25% baseline from the Warsh leadership transition in early 2026.
-The ECB holds its Deposit Facility Rate at a steady 2.00%, creating the 1.75% spread between the USD and EUR that funds much of the carry trade ecosystem.
+The Federal Reserve holds its target range at 3.50% to 3.75% (Federal Reserve open market operations).
+The ECB deposit facility rate stands at 2.25% (ECB key interest rates), leaving roughly 1.25 to 1.50 percentage points between the USD and EUR legs, which is the spread that funds much of the carry trade ecosystem.

-These differential rates create the opportunity: borrow JPY at 0.75%, deploy into GBP at 3.75%, and earn 3.00% in pure interest income—unchanged by whether price moves up or down.
+These differential rates create the opportunity: borrow JPY at around 1.00%, deploy into GBP at 3.75%, and earn roughly 2.75% in pure interest income before financing costs, unchanged by whether price moves up or down.
 These rate differentials create tactical entry windows for swing traders to establish positions on fundamental value rather than technical breakouts.

 Carry Trade Performance: Profitability in the 2026 Regime

 Carry trade strategies identify high-yield currency targets funded by low-interest tenders to capture continuous positive rollover interest.
-The 2026 environment has proven exceptionally profitable for energy-exporting currencies: the Brazilian Real (BRL) and Turkish Lira (TRY) have outperformed traditional carry pairs, with the “Commodity Carry” theme yielding 12% aggregate returns in the first four months of 2026.
-The mechanism is straightforward—borrow at 0.75% (JPY) and lend at 4.35%+ (AUD, BRL, TRY) for a net spread that compounds daily.
+High-yielding emerging-market currencies such as the Brazilian Real (BRL) and Turkish Lira (TRY) carry far wider nominal spreads than the traditional G10 carry pairs, which is why the “Commodity Carry” theme keeps reappearing.
+The mechanism is straightforward: borrow at around 1.00% (JPY) and lend at a materially higher policy rate for a net spread that accrues daily.
+The nominal spread is not the return, because currency moves and financing costs sit on top of it.

 Real trading example: A trader went long on AUD/JPY at 95.00, borrowing Yen at 0.75% to invest in Aussie Dollars at 4.35% in early 2026.
 The position earned approximately 10 pips of positive swap per standard lot every night; while the price was flat, the cumulative “interest profit” reached 300 pips over three months.
 Past performance is not indicative of future results.